cviebrock/laravel-flasher/README.md

 # Laravel-Flasher

-Simple flash message handler for the [Laravel](http://laravel.com) framework.
+A simple flash-message handler for the [Laravel](http://laravel.com) framework.

 ## Installation